 No one is born hating another person because of the color of his skin, or his background, or his religion.
 People learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.

-Such research frames the nature and scope of both the challenge and opportunity that exists: to help shape and deliver early childhood learning experiences that will have a lasting impact on children’s attitudes and behaviors toward others.
+This significant research frames the nature and scope of both our challenge and opportunity: to help shape and deliver early childhood learning experiences that will have a lasting impact on children’s attitudes and behaviors toward others.
+Before Racism™ answers a strong call from the early childhood field for a comprehensive, integrated and focused program to prevent the development of bias and race bias within the early childcare and preschool settings.